 For chloride tests on blood, a sample is taken from a vein in the hand or arm in a medical setting such as a laboratory or a doctor’s office.

-For chloride tests on urine, you may be asked to collect a single urine sample in a bathroom attached to your doctor’s office, or you may be given supplies for at-home collection of all the urine you produce over a 24 hour period.
+And for chloride tests on urine, you may be asked to collect a single urine sample in a bathroom at your doctor’s office, or you may be given supplies for at-home collection of all the urine you produce over a 24-hour period.

 Before the test